 Welcome to my journalism portfolio and blog!
 My name is Katie Corder, and I am a digital journalist and SEO developer by trade, and an outdoors and tech enthusiast by passion!
-I’m originally from Oak Island, NC, a small beach community, but live in the beautiful front-range area of Fort Collins, CO—right next door to the Rocky Mountains!
+I’m originally from a small beach community in North Carolina, but live in the beautiful front-range area of northern Colorado—right next door to the Rocky Mountains!

 I was the Web Managing Editor of the Society’s bi-monthly magazine, American Scientist, which included long-form, technical and scientific articles and news.
 This was a non-profit, member-based society, so it was fascinating to go from a governmental agency to a non-profit; however, there was a similarity between the two—the need for journalistic products that followed technological trends and user interests.
 Because of my increased knowledge in multimedia and web development and design, I brought a bounty of multimedia skills to the Society including videography, animation, podcasts, and more.
 I traveled to Glensdale, AZ, for the Society’s annual conference and conducted interviews, filming, and photographs.